Ceres (dwarf planet): Internal structure

-Atmosphere
+Exosphere

-In 2017 Dawn confirmed that Ceres has a transient atmosphere of water vapour.
-Hints of an atmosphere had appeared in early 2014, when the Herschel Space Observatory detected localised mid-latitude sources of water vapour on Ceres, no more than 60 km in diameter, which each give off approximately ×10^26 molecules (3kg) of water per second.
-Two potential source regions, designated Piazzi (123°E, 21°N) and Region A (231°E, 23°N), were visualised in the near infrared as dark areas (Region A also has a bright centre) by the Keck Observatory.
+In 2017, Dawn confirmed that Ceres has a transient atmosphere of water vapour.
+Hints of an atmosphere had appeared in early 2014, when the Herschel Space Observatory detected localised mid-latitude sources of water vapour on Ceres, no more than 60 km in diameter, which each give off approximately ×10^26 molecules (3 kg) of water per second.
+Two potential source regions, designated Piazzi (123°E, 21°N) and Region A (231°E, 23°N), were visualised in the near infrared as dark areas (Region A also has a bright centre) by the W. M. Keck Observatory.
 Possible mechanisms for the vapour release are sublimation from approximately 0.6 km2 of exposed surface ice, cryovolcanic eruptions resulting from radiogenic internal heat, or pressurisation of a subsurface ocean due to thickening of an overlying layer of ice.
-In 2015 David Jewitt included Ceres in his list of active asteroids.
+In 2015, David C. Jewitt included Ceres in his list of active asteroids.
 Surface water ice is unstable at distances less than 5 AU from the Sun, so it is expected to sublime if exposed directly to solar radiation.
-Water ice can migrate from the deep layers of Ceres to the surface, but escapes in a short time.
+Proton emission from solar flares and CMEs can sputter exposed ice patches on the surface, leading to a positive correlation between detections of water vapour and solar activity.
+Water ice can migrate from the deep layers of Ceres to the surface, but it escapes in a short time.
 Surface sublimation would be expected to be lower when Ceres is farther from the Sun in its orbit, and internally powered emissions should not be affected by its orbital position.
 The limited data previously available suggested cometary-style sublimation, but evidence from Dawn suggests geologic activity could be at least partially responsible.